Nodes Ephemerality in Netdata

 [db]

-This setting removes ephemeral nodes from queries 24 hours after disconnection.
-When all parent nodes remove a node, Netdata Cloud automatically deletes it too.
+This setting removes ephemeral nodes from queries after 24 hours of disconnection.
+Once all parent nodes remove a node, Netdata Cloud automatically deletes it as well.

 Do you have any feedback for this page?
 If so, you can open a new issue on our netdata/learn repository.